OOPSpam/blog/_posts/2025-05-02-introducing-contextual-spam-detection.md

 ## Things to know

-* This is an experimental feature currently under development.
-We welcome your feedback and are happy to address any questions you may have.
+* This is currently in the beta stage and under development.
+We welcome your feedback and are happy to answer any questions you may have.
 * Use standard detection methods if your forms don't include content fields.
-* Note that this feature does not consider IP addresses, email addresses, or URL reputation data.
+* ~~Note that this feature does not consider IP addresses, email addresses, or URL reputation data.~~ With the recent update, all other analyses work, too.